Fenix TX: Musical style and critical reception

-During the first years of their career, Fenix TX had to struggle hard with their reputation as a Blink-182 rip-off.
-The Daily Athenaeum went so far as to refer to their 1999 album Fenix TX as "a very good Blink-182 album".
-However, other than the shared musical genre, the two bands have little in common.
-Due to Fenix TX's dual guitar employment, they are able to create a more complex guitar accompaniment.
-Also, at a time when Blink-182 relied heavily on a rudimentary guitar/bass/drum arrangement, Fenix TX made an effort to integrate other instruments, such as trombone and trumpet, as well as unconventional vocal techniques into their sound.
+During the first years of their career, Fenix TX had difficulty escaping the accusations of being a Blink-182 clone, with The Daily Athenaeum referring to their 1999 sophomore album, Fenix TX, as "a very good Blink-182 album".
+However, compared to Blink-182's more basic instrumentation, Fenix TX is characterized by more complex guitar accompaniments, due to their TX's dual guitar employment, as well as integrating other instruments, such as trombone and trumpet, and as unconventional vocal techniques into their sound.
 This allowed the band to touch upon other music genres such as ska punk and hip hop, as heard in the songs "Skinhead Jessie" and "Apple Pie Cowboy Toothpaste".
 The latter includes a rap originally appearing in the 1984 comedy film Revenge of the Nerds.
-Yet, the typical Fenix TX song features an energetic — yet pop-friendly — distortion guitar-driven sound, paired with fast-paced but melodic vocal patterns.
+However, the Fenix TX songs usually features a distortion guitar-driven sound, paired with fast-paced but melodic vocal patterns.
 Lyrics are conventionally a mix of political, personal, and occasionally comedic topics, as heard in the songs "Minimum Wage", "Ben", and "Rooster Song", respectively.

 For Fenix TX's second recording effort, the quartet tried to distinguish themselves from its peers.
 The resulting album, 2001's Lechuza, was split into two parts, with half of the songs written by Salazar and the other half written by Lewis and DeLaPaz.
 This organization resulted in a slight shift in musical style.
 Though a tad edgier than before, Salazar's songs were largely in the vein of Fenix TX's previous material, featuring at times comical, romantic and generally positive themes combined with the band's traditional sound.
 Lewis' and DeLaPaz' songs, on the other hand, were musically far more metal and hardcore-influenced and commonly featured gang vocals and more aggressive lyrics.
 While songs such as "Something Bad Is Gonna Happen" stand out with a very crisp lead guitar sound and a high-pitched guitar solo by James Love, "Beating a Dead Horse" (the only Fenix TX song primarily sung by Adam Lewis) contains screamed vocals and an overall hardcore feel.

 Due to this stylistic disparity, Lechuza was not as well received by fans and critics as Fenix TX.
 In particular, the band's attempt at composing a hardcore song ("Beating a Dead Horse") elicited a great amount of criticism.
 In addition to the album, the band's live performances were largely discredited for their leanings towards alternative metal, rather than a pop punk style.
 Yet, the loyalty of many fans outweighed the disappointment over the album, though a third full-length effort by Fenix TX would have continued in a harder direction, as the member's post-breakup projects featured material that was originally intended for the follow-up to Lechuza.